Baruch Mizrahi: Biography

-Baruch Mizrahi, son of Mahmoud and Fatima, was born Hamuda Abu Al-Anyan to a well-known nationalistic family from Safed.
+Ḥamuda Abu Al-Anyan (Arabic: حمودة أبو العنين), son of Mahmoud and Fatima, was born into a well-known nationalist family from Safed.
 At a young age, he became interested in his Jewish neighbors and eventually approached Betar members in Safed who had gathered at the HaMeiri Dairy.
-He was intrigued by their way of life and stories of heroism.
 At one point he left the Arab government school in Safed and went to study at the local Jewish school, despite opposition from his family.
-Hamuda, who was the only Arab student in a Jewish school, was accepted by the Jewish students, including future member of the Knesset, Avner Shaki.
+Hamuda, who was the only Arab student in a Jewish school, was accepted by the Jewish students, including future Knesset member Avner Shaki.

-When his mother died, his relationship with his father deteriorated.
-Hamuda soon left the house and moved to Haifa, determined to convert to Judaism.
-He underwent the conversion process, becoming known as Avraham ben Avraham.
-Later on, after joining the Irgun, he took on the name Baruch Mizrahi.
+When his mother died, Hamuda's relationship with his father deteriorated.
+He soon left the house and moved to Haifa, determined to convert to Judaism.
+After undergoing the conversion process, he became known as Avraham ben Avraham.
+Later, after joining the Irgun, he adopted the name Baruch Mizrahi.

 Shortly after joining the Betar branch in Haifa, Mizrahi joined the Irgun and took part in activities against the British.
 During one of the operations, he was apprehended and sent to the Latrun detention camp.
 He was held there for several months, until he was sent along with 55 other Etzel and Lehi exiles to Eritrea.
 When they didn't allow him to take anything, he insisted on taking a tallit and tefillin.
-About three weeks after arriving in Eritrea, Mizrahi was severely injured by the Sudanese guards, in an incident where two detainees were killed and 12 were wounded.
+About three weeks after arriving in Eritrea, Mizrahi was severely injured by the Sudanese guards, in an incident where 14 detainees were shot, two of them fatally, on January 17, 1946.
 He was operated on for 24 hours by a British doctor and survived.
-Later on, his friend Danny Meterscu, told him with amusement that after receiving 20 doses of English blood, he was no longer Jewish.
+Later on, his friend Danny Meterscu told him with amusement that after receiving 20 doses of English blood, he was no longer Jewish.
 Only after realizing it was a joke, did Mizrahi, whose new identity as a Jew and a Zionist was so important to him, relax.
 He later took part in attempts to escape the detention camps.

-After two years of exile in Africa, Baruch Mizrahi was suddenly released, returned to Palestine and became very active in the Irgun, later joining a group of Jewish Brigade veterans who established the Margolin outpost near Beit Lid Junction, Nordia.
+After two years of exile in Africa, Mizrahi was suddenly released, returned to Palestine and became very active in the Irgun, later joining a group of Jewish Brigade veterans who established the Margolin outpost near Beit Lid Junction, Nordia.
 He continued to carry out intelligence activities within the framework of the Arab Department of the Irgun, and on April 18, 1948, he was sent to an intelligence gathering in preparation for an operation in Jenin.
-While on-route to Jenin from Haifa, they were stopped for routine inspection in the Megiddo area.
-The Arab policeman at the checkpoint identified Mizrahi by the golden tooth in his mouth, and he along with three Arabs he had met during the journey, were brought before the Kaukji court in Jaba.
+While on-route to Jenin from Haifa, his bus was stopped for routine inspection in the Megiddo area.
+The Arab policeman at the checkpoint identified Mizrahi by the golden tooth in his mouth, and he, along with three Arabs he had befriended during the journey, were brought before a court headed by the Arab Liberation Army in Jaba, which sentenced them to death for collaborating with Zionist forces.
 His fate was not known at the time, and he was declared absent until 1968.